ssentinull/hugo-portfolio/content/blogs/create-a-portfolio-using-hugo.md

 Voila! :tada: :confetti_ball: You have successfully created your very own portfolio! :fire::fire:

 In less than an hour you've created yourself a beautiful, customizable portfolio website using Hugo.
-Now it's up to you to get creative with it by tweaking the themes and adding your own contents to it.
+Now it's up to you to get creative with it by tweaking the themes and adding your contents to it.

 I hope this could be beneficial to you.
 Thank you for taking the time to read this article. :pray: